toriborish/Recipes/docs/source/Recipes/Appetizers/Dips_Baba_ganoush.rst

       Once you have all the flesh, chop it up finely with a knife.
 I prefer this to the blender version, but do explore!
 In my experience, this method helps to keep the correct amount of liquid: once you are done chopping, just pick the eggplant up and transfer it to a bowl, leaving most of the liquid on the cutting board.

-      In the bowl add lemon juice, garlic paste (just squished garlic, I use 1/5 of a clove), salt, yogurt, and tahini (make your own tahini).
+      In the bowl add lemon juice, garlic paste (just squished garlic, I use 1/5 of a clove), salt, yogurt, and tahini (make your own :doc:`Tahini`).
 Add the ingredients a little bit at a time, so you can adjust to your liking.

       Spread it so as to create a pool for the olive oil.
 I like to make a little island in the middle just because.
 Add sumac and pomegranate seeds on top.